aigarashi/ocaml_of_michelson/README.md

 ```
 (There is no available option.)

 It reads a Michelson script from stdin.
-Currently, the input has to
-be the code section of a Michelson script (`code { ... }`); so
-the type declarations of parameter and storage should be removed in advance.
 The output is written to stdout and debug messages are also written to stderr.
 So, typical usage would be:

 ```
-grep '^code' -A -1 foo.tz | ocaml_of_michelson > foo.ml
+ocaml_of_michelson < foo.tz > foo.ml
 ```

+The output file should typecheck with `test/inst.mli`.
+(There is no
+implementation for `inst.mli`, so the generated code cannot run.)

 ## Test